 Since we don’t all live next door to a mountain range, there are a variety of alternatives that are available to traditional outdoor skiing, even in the world’s hottest deserts.
 We would strongly advise that you check these out, as they will provide the basic skills that are needed on the mountain, meaning you can spend less time learning and more time having fun as you learn to ski.

-The first option, is what is called dry-mat (artificial dry ski slopes).
+The first option is what is called dry-mat (artificial dry ski slopes).
 As they say in Britain, it does what it says on the tin.
-You ski atop mat.
-Don’t be alarmed, this is specialist mat that is designed to aid the flotation of skis.
+You ski a top mat.
+Don’t be alarmed, this is the specialist mat that is designed to aid the flotation of skis.
 However, that does not make it any more forgiving if you fall on it.
-Dry-slope (dry-mat) skiing is one of the cheapest and most ubiquitous methods of ski training, when there is no snow in sight.
+Dry-slope (dry-mat) skiing is one of the cheapest and most ubiquitous methods of ski training when there is no snow in sight.

 Although they are almost everywhere, it is impossible to replicate the sensation of a snow-experience without a mountain and snow.
 Dry-slope skiing is an entirely different feeling to the real stuff and because of that, should be avoided if possible.
 Not only will it provide little benefit in regard to skiing ability but will put the skier at greater risk of injury.

 There is another option that is perfect for anyone who is learning to ski, in actuality, in many respects it far exceeds the qualities of a mountain if you are looking, solely, to learn to ski.
 Snow-domes, these are essentially giant refrigerators in which artificial snow is pumped and maintained, as a regular mountain.
 However, the obvious advantage is there is no wind indoors and therefore, there is no need for a beginner skier to worry about extra layers of clothing or a changing weather.